Transparency and IATI

 We support NGOs to get better at transparency

 Bond has been working with UK NGOs on getting better at transparency since 2013.
-We have developed a new service - the Transparency Review - which helps development organisations benchmark and improve their organisational transparency.
+We have developed a new service – the Transparency Review [This service is no longer available] – which helps development organisations benchmark and improve their organisational transparency.
 We have also set up a members-led transparency working group which meets quarterly and is online, click here for more information.
 We help members to respond to consultations by regulators and funders on increasing reporting and transparency requirements, including those by DFID, the Charity Commission and the Cabinet Office.

 There are real, practical benefits to increasing transparency within your organisation.